odama626/GeoVoice/README.md

 # GeoVoice a place to publically share audio recordings.

 - You can add individual points
-- Or you can add recordings to public places (domains) such as libraries, museums etc..
+- Or you can add recordings to regions such as libraries, museums etc..

 ## How to get started:
 1. Fork or download repo